Austin Spinal Cord Injury Lawyer

 What Will a Lawyer Cost?

 When expenses associated with a spinal cord injury begin to mount, the last thing a victim or the victim’s family wants to worry about is the cost of a lawyer.
-At the Law Offices of George Salinas, we offer free initial case consultations, and in appropriate cases, we may agree to represent a client on a contingency fee basis in which we only collect fees out of money we recover on our client’s behalf.
+At George Salinas Injury Lawyers, we offer free initial case consultations, and in appropriate cases, we may agree to represent a client on a contingency fee basis in which we only collect fees out of money we recover on our client’s behalf.
 In such an arrangement, we may be also cover the court costs associated with pursuing a case, if appropriate.
 Please do not be afraid to tell us about your situation and ask us if your or your loved one’s spinal cord case may be appropriate for a contingency fee arrangement.

 Austin, Texas, Spinal Cord Injury Attorney

-If you or someone you love has experienced a spinal cord injury, contact the Law Offices of George Salinas today at (512) 851-1004 or online to schedule a free consultation to discuss your case.
+If you or someone you love has experienced a spinal cord injury, contact the George Salinas Injury Lawyers today at 210-225-0909 or online to schedule a free consultation to discuss your case.